 In order to access the shower valve, the handle or handles need to be removed.
-If the shower has a single-lever handle, look for a small set screw in the handle that can be removed with an Allen wrench.
+If the shower has a single-lever handle like a Valley shower, look for a small set screw in the handle that can be removed with an Allen wrench.

 Plastic, glass, or faux-crystal decorative handles will typically have a small plastic cover over the set screw.
 Just pop off the cover with a flat-head screwdriver to locate the screw.
 Similarly, two-handle showers will often have screws that are hidden by plastic covers on the front of each handle.
 Pop off the covers to access the screws.